Compassion fatigue: In healthcare professionals

 Healthcare professionals experiencing compassion fatigue may find it difficult to continue doing their jobs.
 While many believe that these diagnoses affect workers who have been practicing in the field the longest, the opposite proves true.
 Young physicians and nurses are at an increased risk for both burnout and compassion fatigue.
 A study published in the Western Journal of Emergency Medicine revealed that medical residents who work overnight shifts or work more than eighty hours a week are at higher risk of developing Compassion Fatigue.
 Burnout was another major contributor to these professionals who had a higher risk of suffering from Compassion Fatigue.
 Burnout is a prevalent and critical contemporary problem that can be categorized as suffering from emotional exhaustion, de-personalization, and a low sense of personal accomplishment.
 They can be exposed to trauma while trying to deal with compassion fatigue, potentially pushing them out of their career field.
 If they decide to stay, it can negatively affect the therapeutic relationship they have with patients because it depends on forming an empathetic, trusting relationship that could be difficult to make amid compassion fatigue.
 Because of this, healthcare institutions are placing increased importance on supporting their employee's emotional needs so they can better care for patients.

 Studies compiled in 2018 by Zang et al. indicate that the level of education one obtains in the field of healthcare has an effect on levels of burnout, compassion satisfaction, and compassion fatigue.
 Studies show, it is indicated that those with higher levels of education in their respective field will experience lower rates of burnout and compassion fatigue, while also having increased levels of compassion satisfaction.

 Another name and concept directly tied to compassion fatigue is moral injury.
 Moral injury in the context of healthcare was directly named in the Stat News article by Drs.
 Wendy Dean and Simon Talbot, entitled "Physicians aren't 'burning out.'
 They're suffering from moral injury."
 The article and concept go on to explain that physicians (in the United States) are caught in double and triple and quadruple binds between their obligations of electronic health records, their student loans, the requirements for patient load through the hospital, and procedures performed – all while working towards the goal of trying to provide the best care and healing to patients possible.
 However, the systemic issues facing physicians often cause deep distress because the patients are suffering despite the physician's best efforts.
 This concept of moral injury in healthcare is the expansion of the discussion around compassion fatigue and burnout.
+Cross-cultural research has found variation in how compassion is expressed, with differences shown across different populations between the U.S., Latin America, and Turkey in measures of empathy and helping behavior.